Jooms/MorseCodeTrainer/README.md

 ## Revision History

-**v2.0 – July 5, 2025**
+**v2.1 – July 7, 2025**
-- Refactored menu structure with submenus
+- Replaced Ctrl+C with Enter key to pause/resume sending
-- Added Ctrl+C handling to stop sending and return to the main menu
+- Added `q` + Enter to stop sending and return to the main menu
-- Added random numbers and punctuation practice
-- Added week-specific random words and sentences
-- Improved settings handling
-- Added clean exit option (menu option 9)
+- Retained menu option 9 for clean exit
+- Minor improvements to on-screen instructions

 ---